jruels/cloud-engineering/labs/git_history/index.md

 * Commit the change

-Now that we've got a few changes in our repository, let's play use the `git log` command.
+Now that we've got a few changes in our repository let's use the `git log` command.

-We can see the history of our project, including all of our previous commits, by using `git log`.
-This is extremely useful because this is how we can revert our code back to previous versions that we committed.
+Using `git log`, we can see the history of our project, including all of our previous commits.
+This is extremely useful because it allows us to revert our code to previous versions.

 View the history

 `git log`

-As you can see in the output we have a commit for each of the changes we've made in the repository.
+As you can see in the output, we have a commit for each of the changes we've made in the repository.

 The `git log` command is extremely customizable.